Español Free Consultation:

 Who to Sue for a Bus Accident in Long Island?

-Other busses are controlled as part of Long Island’s public transportation system.
+Other buses are controlled as part of Long Island’s public transportation system.
 Suing a public entity can be more complicated than seeking compensation from a private bus company.
 If you were hurt because of a bus accident involving a public vehicle, you can call our attorneys for help determining how to proceed.

 Common Causes of Bus Accidents in Long Island